 Paul McCartney is, perhaps, the Beatle most present on the record.
 He provides the uplifting title track and the ballad “The Long and Winding Road.”
 Furthermore, “Get Back,” another McCartney-driven composition, became the record’s lead single.

-> In 2021, it would provide the title for Peter Jackson’s sprawling documentary about the making of the album.
+In 2021, “Get Back” would provide the title for Peter Jackson’s sprawling documentary about the making of the album.

-> John Lennon is not highly present on “Let It Be,” one aspect on which Jackson’s documentary focuses.
+John Lennon is not highly present on “Let It Be,” one aspect Peter Jackson’s “Get Back” documentary focuses on.
 He does deliver on yet another mantra song, the terrific “Across the Universe.”

-> George Harrison contributes the 12-bar blues of “For You Blue” and the anti-materialistic, anti-Macca, “I Me Mine.”
+George Harrison contributes the 12-bar blues of “For You Blue” and the anti-materialistic, anti-Macca, “I Me Mine.”
 Jackson’s doc, however, also reveals Harrison’s frustration.
 Much of this is due to the other group member’s relative disinterest in his own compositions.

 “Let It Be” is a good record.
 However, its greatest importance is as a historical document.
 It showcases the direction in which The Beatles would go on as solo artists.
 Still, it lacks the power of some of the other albums that they released around this time.

 The debut album from The Beatles, “Please Please Me,” is a classic release.
 In many ways, this is the moment that the 1960s began in terms of pop music.
 Songs like “I Saw Her Standing There” and “Twist and Shout” are proof.